Skip to content

 RevBlogTranscription BlogHow to Analyze Interview Transcripts in Qualitative Research

 Studies take time, accuracy, and a drive to provide excellent information, and qualitative research is a critical part of any successful study.
-You may be wondering how qualitative data adds to a paper or report since it’s not the hard “science” we often see highlighted the most often.
+You may be wondering how qualitative data adds to a paper or report, given that it’s not the hard “science” we often see highlighted the most often.

 There are two main approaches to qualitative analysis: inductive and deductive.
 What’s more, there are two types of inductive qualitative analysis to choose from.
 These are called thematic content analysis and narrative analysis, both of which call for an unstructured approach to research.